If you pick up a tablet at your local electronics store or online, there’s a good chance it’s running Apple’s iOS or

 Lots of customization options

-From tweaking the interface to installing custom firmware and software, Android allows you to alter a huge range of device options and features to suit your liking.
+From tweaking the interface to installing custom firmware and software, Android allows you to alter a vast range of device options and features to suit your liking.

 Less secure app store